MOZA AB6 Flight Simulator

 How can I calibrate or reset the AB6 Base, and when is it necessary?

-There are three common calibration/reset procedures:
+Three common calibration/reset procedures:

 Can I attach an extension to the MHG Flightstick?

-Note: Using an extension will reduce the perceived force feedback strength.
+Yes, use the MOZA Z-Axis Module.
+Note: Using an extension reduces perceived force feedback strength.

 Does the MHG Flightstick include a Z-axis?

-If calibration is required, please refer to the User Manual to unlock the Z-axis before starting the calibration process.
+Yes, the MHG Flightstick included with AB6 Flight Simulator features a Z-axis.
+If calibration is required, refer to the User Manual to unlock the Z-axis before starting calibration.

 How do I install the MHG Flightstick?